a16z/erc4626-tests/README.md

 - `_delta_`: the maximum approximation error size to be passed to [`assertApproxEqAbs()`].
 It must be given as an absolute value (not a percentage) in the smallest unit (e.g., Wei or Satoshi).
 Note that all the tests are expected to pass with `__delta__ == 0` as long as your vault follows the [preferred rounding direction] as specified in the standard.
 If your vault doesn't follow the preferred rounding direction, you can set `__delta__` to a reasonable size of rounding errors where the adversarial profit of exploiting such rounding errors stays sufficiently small compared to the gas cost.
 (You can read our [post] for more about the adversarial profit.)
 - `_vaultMayBeEmpty`: when set to false, fuzz inputs that empties the vault are ignored.
 - `_unlimitedAmount`: when set to false, fuzz inputs are restricted to the currently available amount from the caller.
 Limiting the amount can speed up fuzzing, but may miss some edge cases.
-- `_skipRoundTripShares`: when set to true, shares inequality assertions in round trip property tests are skipped.
-This is useful for testing vaults where shares comparison may not yield expected results due to implementation-specific behavior (see issue #13 for examples).
+- `_skipRoundTripShares`: when set to true, shares inequality assertions in round trip properties are skipped.
+This is useful for testing vaults where shares comparison may not yield expected results due to implementation-specific behavior (see issue [#13](https://github.com/a16z/erc4626-tests/issues/13) for examples).

 [`assertApproxEqAbs()`]: <https://book.getfoundry.sh/reference/forge-std/assertApproxEqAbs>